Helping millions of people navigate the world of technology.

-2. Open Outlook in Safe Mode
+Fix 1: Open Outlook in Safe Mode

-When you experience problems with an Office app, running it in safe mode can allow you to determine if one of the add-ins is responsible for the issue.
-To open Outlook in safe mode, press and hold the CTRL key on your keyboard and double-click the Outlook shortcut.
+Running Office apps like Outlook in safe mode can help you determine if one of the add-ins is responsible for the issue.
+To do that, press and hold the Ctrl key on your keyboard and double-click the Outlook shortcut.
 Then, click Yes to confirm.

 Step 1: In the Outlook app, click the File menu at the top.